 \subsection{Mass, Radius, and Density}

 In order to estimate volatile degassing rates for the planet, it is necessary to determine fundamental planetary properties, including the mean (bulk) density.
 The radius of the planet, provided by \citet{vanderspek2019}, is $1.303 \pm 0.022$~$R_\oplus$.
 We utilize the mass-radius-composition methodology of \citet{unterborn2019} in order to estimate the mass of LHS~3844b.
-Knowing the planet lacks any significant volatile atmosphere, we assume the planet is made entirely of a FeO-free silicate mantle and pure-liquid-Fe core.
-Mantle phase equilibria and core-radius-fractions (CRF) are calculated using the mass-radius-composition solver, ExoPlex \citep{unterborn2019}.
-We adopt the thermodynamic equation of state data of \citet{stixrude2011} to calculate mantle phase equilibria and use the 4th order Birch-Murgnahan equation of state for liquid-Fe of \citet{anderson1994}.
-These models accurately reproduce the Earth \citep{unterborn2016} and provide more robust estimates for masses of individual planets than empirical models \citep[e.g., ][]{zeng2016a} and is wholly self-consistent with mineral physics experimental data \citep{unterborn2019}.
+Knowing the planet lacks any significant volatile atmosphere, we assume the planet is made entirely of an FeO-free silicate mantle and pure liquid-Fe core.
+Mantle phase equilibria and core radius fractions (CRF) are calculated using the mass-radius-composition solver, ExoPlex \citep{unterborn2019}.
+We adopt the thermodynamic equation of state data of \citet{stixrude2011} to calculate mantle phase equilibria and use the fourth-order Birch-Murgnahan equation of state for liquid Fe of \citet{anderson1994}.
+These models accurately reproduce the Earth \citep{unterborn2016} and provide more robust estimates for masses of individual planets than do empirical models \citep[e.g., ][]{zeng2016a}, and are also wholly self-consistent with mineral physics experimental data \citep{unterborn2019}.

 There are no estimates of the bulk composition of LHS~3844b, whether directly through measurement of its density or indirectly from estimates of host-star composition.
-As the mass of a rocky planet (for a given radius) is most sensitive to the relative size of the central Fe-core, as defined by its core mass fraction (CMF), we choose two end-member compositions of the modeled planet's bulk Fe/Mg of 0.6 and 1.5.
+As the mass of a rocky planet (for a given radius) is most sensitive to the relative size of the central Fe core, as defined by its core mass fraction (CMF), we choose two end-member compositions of the modeled planet's bulk Fe/Mg of 0.6 and 1.5.
 This equates to CMFs of 0.25 and 0.45, respectively (n.b., the Earth's CMF is 0.33).
-These end-members encompass 80\% of all measured stellar Fe/Mg within the Hypatia catalog \citep{hinkel2014,unterborn2019}.
+These end members encompass 80\% of all measured stellar Fe/Mg within the Hypatia catalog \citep{hinkel2014,unterborn2019}.